 SPRING Semester (January) Starts:

-- Applications for Spring Semester will open on the FIRST MONDAY OF NOVEMBER at 9:00 a.m. and close on the SECOND FRIDAY OF DECEMBER at noon, immediately preceding the Spring semester for which the student seeks admission.
+- Applications for Spring Semester will open on the FIRST MONDAY OF NOVEMBER at 9:00 a.m. and close on the THIRD FRIDAY OF DECEMBER at noon, immediately preceding the Spring semester for which the student seeks admission.

 To get started on your journey to become a Registered Nurse, download the Nursing Program Application